jmulgrew/dot-experiment/README.md

 ### Dot Experiment Fundamentals & Resources

+##### Next steps:
+- Make dot animation continuous
+- Add instruction screen before main loop
+- Implement auditory stimuli
+- Send triggers from program to EEG to time lock stimulus presentation
+- Be able to analyze all dot times + audio stimuli presentations to ensure correct frequency
+- Find video for "naturalistic" visual stimuli presentation
+  - How to implement video in python?
+  - How will we track the frequency of water drops
+- ~~Be able to input the frequency?~~
+- ~~Set up background as fullscreen black window (animation will be in smaller white box)~~

 ##### Important Info:
 - Monitor will be a CRT monitor
 - Code will be run on a PC